django-nonrel/mongodb-engine/docs/source/tutorial.rst

 Perhaps a good way to get used to non-relational style data modeling is to ask yourself "What would I never do in SQL".

-Because most relational databases lack proper list data structures you may typically model the Posts ⇔ Tags ⇔ Comments relationship using three models/tables, one table one table per entity type.
+Because most relational databases lack proper list data structures you may typically model the Posts ⇔ Tags ⇔ Comments relationship using three models/tables, one table per entity type.

 Organizing your data using multiple relationships is the exact opposite of what we will do for our non-relational data model: Have one single collection (table)